Top-BenBen/Top-BenBen/README.md

-Hi there, welcome to my GitHub portfolio.
+Hi there, welcome to my GitHub Portfolio.
 This portfolio showcases projects developed using Python and MySQL Workbench.
 Feel free to explore.

 - 👋 Hi, I’m @Top-BenBen
 - 👀 I’m interested in Data Analytics Projects